kristofrabay/genai-llm-experiments/README.md

   - file search tool
     - explore direct vector search (manual RAG) vs. file search tool
     - custom chunking and retrieval settings
+  - Computer Use tool
+    - Installed playwright browser to use it as a tool in the agentic loop
+    - Due to Zero Data Retention policy of OpenAI, the tool is not yet available for me for testing
+    - In a browser, a screenshot is taken to decide on the next action

 - Agents Framework tests to be added...